-Children with VACTERL with hydrocephalus may have a variety of congenital heart defects including ventricular septal defects (VSDs).
-The normal heart has four chambers.
+A wide range of congenital heart defects have been reported in children with VACTERL-H. The normal heart has four chambers.
 The two upper chambers, known as atria, are separated from each other by a fibrous partition known as the atrial septum.
 The two lower chambers are known as ventricles and are separated from each other by the ventricular septum.
 Valves connect the atria (left and right) to their respective ventricles.
 The aorta, the main vessel of arterial circulation, carries blood away from the left ventricle to the rest of the body.
-A VSD may occur in any portion of the ventricular septum.
-The size and location of the defect determine the severity of the symptoms.
-A small ventricular septal defect may close on its own (spontaneously) or become less significant as the child matures and grows.
-A moderately-sized defect may affect the ability of the heart to pump blood efficiently to the lungs and the rest of the body (congestive heart failure).
-Symptoms associated with heart failure may include an abnormally rapid rate of breathing (tachypnea), wheezing, an unusually fast heartbeat (tachycardia), failure to grow at the expected rate (failure to thrive), and/or other findings.
-A large ventricular septal defect may cause life-threatening complications during infancy.

-Additional congenital heart defects associated with the disorder may include atrial septal defects (ASDs); hypoplastic left heart syndrome, a condition in which there is underdevelopment of the left ventricle, the aortic and/or mitral valve, and the ascending aorta; patent ductus arteriosus, a condition in which the passage (ductus) between the blood vessel that leads to the lungs (pulmonary artery) and the major artery of the body (aorta) fails to close after birth; transposition of the great arteries, a condition in which the aortic and pulmonary arteries are in one another’s normal positions; and a condition known as tetralogy of Fallot.
-(For more information on this disorder, choose “Tetralogy of Fallot” in the Rare Disease Database.)
+Additional congenital heart defects associated with VACTERL-H include atrial septal defects (ASDs); hypoplastic left heart syndrome (a life-treating condition in which there is underdevelopment of the left ventricle, the aortic and/or mitral valve, and the ascending aorta); a complex heart defect referred to as tetralogy of Fallot; transposition of the great arteries (a condition in which the aortic and pulmonary arteries are transposed); and patent ductus arteriosus [a condition in which the passage between the blood vessel that leads to the lungs (pulmonary arteries) and the major artery of the body (aorta) fails to close after birth].
+(For more information on these conditions, choose the name of the disease as your search term in the Rare Disease Database.)

 Tracheoesophageal Fistula and/or Esophageal Atresia

-Children with VACTERL with hydrocephalus often have a variety of abnormalities affecting the kidneys and urinary tract including lack of development of one or both kidneys (renal aplasia), malformation of one or both kidneys (renal dysplasia), displaced or malpositioned kidneys (renal ectopia), abnormal backflow (reflux) of urine into the tube (ureter) that carries urine to the bladder (vesicoureteral reflux), resulting in abnormal accumulation of urine in the kidneys (hydronephrosis).
-In addition, affected children may experience frequent urinary tract infections and the urethral opening may not be at the end of the penis (hypospadias).
+A variety of abnormalities affecting the kidneys and urinary tract have been described in VACTERL-H. These include but are not limited to: lack of development of one or both kidneys (renal aplasia), malformation of one or both kidneys (renal dysplasia), displaced or malpositioned kidneys (renal ectopia), and abnormal backflow (reflux) of urine into the tube (ureter) that carries urine to the bladder (vesicoureteral reflux), and abnormal positioning of the urethral opening at the end of the penis (hypospadias).
+The presence of a renal or genitourinary anomaly can sometimes result in abnormal accumulation of urine in the kidneys (hydronephrosis) and/or frequent urinary tract infections.

-Another major finding associated with VACTERL with hydrocephalus are defects affecting the lower arm bone on the thumb side (radius).
-These defects may include failure of the radius to grow (radial aplasia), underdevelopment of the radius (radial hypoplasia), underdevelopment or absence of the thumb and/or the presence of an extra bone in the thumb (triphalangeal tumb).
-In addition, affected children may have extra fingers (polydactyly), webbing of the fingers (syndactyly), and/or abnormal fusion of the two forearm bones (radiaoulnar synostosis).
+Classically, anomalies of the forearm or thumb side of the forearm (radial side) have been reported in children with VACTERL-H. These include failure of the radius to grow (radial aplasia), underdevelopment of the radius (radial hypoplasia), underdevelopment or absence of the thumb and/or the presence of an extra bone in the thumb (triphalangeal tumb).
+However, other anomalies such as presence of extra digits (polydactyly) or missing digits (oligodactyly) of the hands, webbing of the fingers (syndactyly), and/or abnormal fusion of the two forearm bones (radioulnar synostosis) have also been described.

 VACTERL with hydrocephalus is an extremely rare disorder that affects males and females in equal numbers.
 The exact prevalence of the disorder in the general population is unknown.

-The treatment of VACTERL with hydrocephalus is directed toward the specific symptoms that are apparent in each individual, which often varies greatly.
+The treatment of VACTERL with hydrocephalus is directed toward the specific findings in each individual so it usually differs from patient to patient.
 Many of the structural abnormalities (radial defects, heart defects, anal atresia, etc.) can be surgically corrected.
-Hydrocephalus may be treated by the insertion of a tube (shunt) to drain excess cerebrospinal fluid (CSF) away from the brain and into another part of the body where the CSF can be absorbed.
+Hydrocephalus may be treated by the insertion of a tube (shunt) to drain excess cerebrospinal fluid (CSF) away from the brain and into another part of the body, such as the abdomen where the CSF can be absorbed.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: